© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carnedd Lwyd cairns is a scheduled monument protected by Cadw under reference ME241.
 View the official record →

-Carnedd Lwyd cairns is a round cairn located in Meirionnydd, Wales, dating to the prehistoric period and serving funerary and ritual purposes.
+Carnedd Lwyd cairns are a Bronze Age round cairn located in Meirionnydd, Wales, serving as evidence of prehistoric burial and ritual practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME241.

 Carnedd Lwyd cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carnedd Lwyd cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME241.